Cataract Surgery Overland Park, KS

 Consultation with Our Cataract Surgeon

-At your cataract consultation, our staff of highly trained technicians will perform diagnostic tests and will dilate your eyes.
+At your cataract consultation in Overland Park, our staff of highly trained technicians will perform diagnostic tests and will dilate your eyes.
 You will then meet with Dr. Cavanaugh to determine your surgical vision needs.

 We provide you with all of the information you need to fully understand your cataract surgery options.
 At the end of your surgical counseling session, you will be asked to make two very important decisions: